Daffie95/MS1-h20crisis/Documentation/README.md

 <hr>

 > ### User Goals.
->> The users of this page would be people that wants to gather information about the problematic states of waterconsumption all over the world, and what they can do to change it.
+>> The users of this page is people that wants to gather information about the problematic states of waterconsumption all over the world, and what they can do to change it.
 <hr>

 > ### Host Goals.